 The Education Bodies (EBs) are all involved in groundbreaking research in specific areas of nursing or midwifery.
 Some students get a chance to participate in this research during the course of their programmes.

 Nursing and midwifery students get a chance to apply some of what they have learned when they do their clinical assessment or internship.
 The first clinical placement occurs early in the programme, usually within three months of commencement.

 A continual 36 week rostered clinical placement or internship takes place during the fourth year.
 Depending on the programme, students will get opportunities to learn in practice in a variety of health care settings such as:

 This internship usually attracts some payment to the student.
 NMBI has no role in the payments paid to students, or indeed, to nurses or midwives.

 Nursing and midwifery are demanding professions, both physically and emotionally.
 A successful applicant must be of good mental and physical health; and have the ability to achieve the required competencies of a nurse / midwife.

-Applicants will be required to complete a medical assessment self-declaration form and undergo a medical assessment, screening and vaccination programme as determined by the Higher Education Institution (HEI) and the health care agency.
+Applicants will be required to complete a medical assessment self-declaration form and undergo a medical assessment, screening and vaccination programme as determined by the Education Body and the health care agency.